England and Northern Ireland Stamp Duty Rates for buy-to-let properties

 - Has your current residence ever been sold?

-If you answered no to the first question, you don’t need to pay the higher rate of stamp duty and land tax.
+If you answered no to the first question, you don’t need to pay the higher rate of stamp duty.
 If you answered no to the second question, you will need to pay SDLT.
-Finally, if you answered no to the final question, you’ll need to pay the higher stamp duty and land tax rate but can get a refund if your old residence is sold within 36 months.
+Finally, if you answered no to the final question, you’ll need to pay the higher stamp duty rate but can get a refund if your old residence is sold within 36 months.

 All in all, if you answered yes to all three of the questions, you will also need to pay higher stamp duty rates.

 A stamp duty calculator will ask you some similar questions alongside these questions and come up with a tax band to charge you on SDLT given the value of a property.